Elyviere/send-time-to-hid-keyboard/README.md

 cd send-time-to-hid-keyboard
 cargo run
 ```
-Note that the program will not be able to find your device until you complete the setup for the keyboard as well (see below).
+Note that the program will not be able to find your device until you complete the setup for the keyboard as well (see [Receiving side](#receiving-side-keyboard)).

 ## Receiving side (keyboard)
 If using QMK on the keyboard, the time can be simply shown on an OLED with the following code in your `keymap.c`: